Read time: 5 minutes

 Dr Chris Preston, Associate Professor, Weed Management at The University of Adelaide says most herbicides have a temperature range at which they are most effective in controlling target weeds.

-“Applying herbicides outside the optimal temperature range is likely to contribute to a spray failure, even in susceptible populations,” he says.
-“Alternatively, applying herbicides within the correct temperature range can improve the control in populations known to have a level of resistance to that herbicide.”
+“Applying herbicides outside the optimal temperature range may contribute to a spray failure, even in susceptible populations,” he says.
+“Alternatively, applying herbicides within the correct temperature range can improve the control in populations known to have low-level resistance to that herbicide.”

 Dr Preston says the effect of frost on the efficacy of clethodim is a striking example.
 Spraying clethodim in non-frosty conditions achieves vastly better results than spraying after three days of frost, even on populations that are resistant to this chemical mode of action.